How to Improve Gut Health and Support Your Microbiome

 Improving your gut health starts with what you eat.
-It’s the most natural way to support your good gut bacteria.
-They eat what you eat, so feed them well.
-Keep reading to learn how to nourish good gut bacteria.
+After all, good gut bacteria eat what you eat so you want to feed them well.
+Make these food changes to nourish good gut bacteria.

 Gut health foods

-- Cut back on sugar: If you make one change to improve your gut health, make it this.
-Bad bacteria love sugar and feed off of it.
-Cut back on sugar (that includes the fructose in fruit), low-nutrient carbohydrates, conventional dairy and alcohol.
+- Cut back on sugar: Bad bacteria love sugar and feed off of it.
+Studies have found that eating high amounts of sugar interrupts the balance of the gut microbiome and can increase inflammation in the body.
+Cut back on sugar (including the fructose in fruit) that’s found in low-nutrient carbohydrates, conventional dairy and alcohol.

-- Eat more whole foods: The hallmark of a thriving digestive system is a balanced gut microbiome.
+- Eat more whole food: Reach for unprocessed foods, such as whole grains, fruits, vegetables and legumes.
 Have a hard time eating your greens?
-Here’s how to eat more vegetables.
+Use this guide on how to eat more vegetables.

 Gut health supplements

 Not all gut health supplements are the same.
-Some will help balance beneficial gut bacteria.
-Others might actually make you feel lousy.
+While some help balance beneficial gut bacteria, others may make you feel lousy.
 Here’s what you should know about how to improve gut health with targeted supplements.

 Feed your good bacteria prebiotics

-Collagen is one of the building blocks of your gastrointestinal tract.
-Eat collagen-rich foods such as bone broth and organ meats.
-Try Bulletproof Collagen Protein Gut Health, made with beneficial ingredients to support a healthy gut microbiome.†
+To reap these benefits, eat collagen-rich foods, such as bone broth, chicken and fish.
+You can also try Bulletproof Collagen Protein Gut Health, which is made with beneficial ingredients to support a healthy gut microbiome.

 Take activated charcoal

-Activated coconut charcoal is a form of carbon that has been used for thousands of years to detoxify the body and improve digestive health.
-Activated charcoal binds to toxins and chemicals in the gut.
-Read more about the benefits of activated charcoal and how to work it into your diet.
+Activated coconut charcoal is a form of carbon that binds to toxins and chemicals in the gut.
+It has been used for thousands of years to detoxify the body and improve digestive health.
+Read more about the benefits of activated charcoal and how to work it into your diet, when needed.

 How to test your gut health

-- Get to know your poop: It might sound funny, but becoming an expert on your own stools tells you a lot about what’s going on in your gut.
+- Get to know your poop: Becoming an expert on your own stools tells you a lot about what’s going on in your gut.
 Check out this handy poop chart to help you identify any problem areas.
-You want to look at the stool’s consistency, whether it floats or sinks, its color and how often you go (once or twice a day is a sign of strong digestion, while constipation is a red flag).
+You want to look at the stool’s consistency, whether it floats or sinks, its color and how often you go (once or twice a day is a sign of strong digestion, while occasional constipation may be a red flag).

 - Talk to your doctor: Talk to your healthcare provider about your gut health and digestion.
 They can help you understand your gut, suggest lifestyle and dietary changes and refer you to a gastroenterologist.

-It might surprise you to think that mental health, energy and immunity all interact with digestion.
-But it makes sense, when you think about it—your gut microbiome is responsible for breaking down the food you turn into energy that powers your entire body, from your muscles to your brain.
-So, if you want to take care of your health, feel great and build a strong foundation for overall wellness, go with your gut.
+It might surprise you to think that gut health impacts mental health, energy and immunity.
+But it makes sense when you think about it.
+Your gut microbiome handles breaking down the food you turn into energy that powers your entire body, from your muscles to your brain.
+So, if you want to take care of your health, feel great and build a strong foundation for wellness, go with your gut.